 When building a hotel website to reach your target market, don't forget to keep the following in mind:

 - Get detailed—Talk about everything that your hotel offers in the way of amenities, accommodations, services—anything a guest would want and need to know.
 Why is your hotel better than all of the others?

 - Feature a lot of photos—Including as many pictures as possible is ideal for communicating a visual story.
 Show potential visitors what they are in store for—and for those who choose another hotel, what they are missing.
-Photos can even be aspirational, creating a sense of aesthetic luxury that economical travelers will recognize and appreciate, even if they cannot afford your rates.
+Photos can even be aspirational, creating a sense of aesthetic luxury.
+Economical travelers will recognize and appreciate, even if they cannot afford your rates.

 - Make booking a breeze—Incorporate a simplified hotel booking engine into your website, allowing visitors to reserve a room or facility space with ease.
 If you have already opened for business, add online reviews from previous guests on your website.

 - Keep mobile in mind—Nowadays, more and more people are booking hotel rooms via their mobile device.
 Make sure to use responsive design.
 This will format the website properly no matter what device your users are using.

 There is plenty to consider when building a marketing plan for your independent hotel.
 However, to proceed further, there are two key questions you need to answer: what is your brand message, and who is your key target market?

 Without a clear voice, your business will not thrive.
 Deciding on a brand message will determine the type of visitor you attract.
 For example, if you want your hotel to be an ultra-cool hotspot with Instagram-worthy interiors and a beautiful layout, chances are you will alienate or detract economical travelers.
 Here are some traveler categories you should consider when putting together your key target market: